 - Frozen in Time: A Rare Glimpse Inside the Oldest Public Library in the English-speaking World

-– A few weeks ago, my husband and I went on a trip to beautiful Amsterdam, in the Netherlands.
+A few weeks ago, my husband and I went on a trip to beautiful Amsterdam, in the Netherlands.
 We also went to Manchester, England.

 Now, I don’t know about you, and as much as I love libraries, that may not be where you first think about going if you want to really get a great experience in Manchester.
-But it turns out that library has an incredible story of an enduring and powerful Red Thread.
+But it turns out that library has an incredible story of an enduring message and powerful Red Thread.
 I’m Tamsen Webster of TamsenWebster.com and this is Find the Red Thread.

-He believed the problem was simply one of access, that the more that people had access to knowledge, the better they would be able to do something different with their lives, bring it back to the community, and, overall, raise Manchester up.
+He believed the problem was simply one of access.
+That the more that people had access to knowledge, the better they would be able to do something different with their lives, bring it back to the community, and, overall, raise Manchester up.
 So this was the core of his idea.
 The core of his idea was with access, we gained something that we will never ever lose.
-In fact, it’s captured in his family motto, which was, apologies to the Latin scholars out there, but it’s Quod Tuum Tene, “What you have, hold.”
+In fact, it’s captured in his family motto.
+Which was, apologies to the Latin scholars out there, but it’s Quod Tuum Tene, “What you have, hold.”

 Now, I love that.
 It might be tempting to think that that means to hold onto everything that you accumulate in life.
 But for Humphrey Chetham, it had a very, very specific enduring message.
 Which was anything that you learn, anything that you are, your knowledge, your morals, your values, those are things that no one can ever take away from you.
 Once you have them, they’re yours, so what you have, hold.
 The change that he was trying to enact was lifting these young children up out of poverty.
 But we all have that experience I think that when that realization happens, when we’ve got a new perspective on something, it can radically change forever how we see a situation.